 Dx Code HADx

 Diabetic Foot E11.73 -

 Acute kidney failure N17.9 √ Yes

-Diabetes with other specified kidney complication E11.29 -
+Diabetes with other specified kidney complication ation E11.29 -

-Example 5 Patient admitted with abdominal pain.
+Patient admitted with abdominal pain.
 Investigations suggested appendicitis.
 Patient underwent appendicectomy and during the procedure adhesions were noted and divided.
 Histology report documents acute appendicitis.
 Postoperative course was normal but patient developed rash on left arm with no cause found.
 The patient was reviewed by the dermatologist and given an appointment for dermatology Out-Patients Clinic.

 Dx Code HADx

-DX Code HADX

 Acute Appendicitis Other & unspecified K35.8 -

 Peritoneal Adhesions K66.0 -

 Rash R21 √ Yes

-From 1 st January 2011 HADx indicator will be collected.
-To identify those conditions that are acquired during the episode of care Name and content of ICS 0048 updated to state that the Hospital Acquired Diagnoses Indicator is collected from January 2011 Standard updated for 8 th edition ICD-10-AM/ACHI/ACS as the HADx flag can be assigned for neonates on the birth episode.
-Examples also updated to reflect code changes in $8^{th}$ edition.
-January 2018 ICS V9B2018 standard updated to advise that where a neonate has a risk of sepsis a HADX flag is not assigned.
+Effective From: From 1st January 2011 HADx indicator will be collected.

+Reason For Standard: To identify those conditions that are acquired during the episode of care Standard Updated: Name and content of ICS 0048 updated to state that the Hospital Acquired assigned for neonates on the birth episode.
+Examples also updated to reflect code changes in 8th edition.